Natural Language Processing

 - I dTreo Ríomhaireachta Lán-Ghaeilge, public lecture at Engineers Ireland, Baile Átha Cliath, 31 October 2012.
 (Slides)

 - Translating Facebook into Endangered Languages, in Language Endangerment in the 21st Century: Globalisation, Technology and New Media.
 Proceedings of the 16th Foundation for Endangered Languages Conference, Auckland, Aotearoa/New Zealand, 12-15 September 2012, pp. 106-110.
-(Paper, Slides, News Coverage)
+(Paper, Video, Slides, News Coverage)

 - The Irish Language in the Digital Age / An Ghaeilge sa Ré Dhigiteach (with John Judge, Ailbhe Ní Chasaide, Rose Ní Dhubhda, Elaine Uí Dhonnchadha), META-NET White Paper Series, Berlin: Springer-Verlag, 2012 (PDF)